 - 1 tablespoon white chocolate mini chips

-In a large mixing bowl, whisk together flour and baking powder.
+- In a large bowl, whisk together flour and baking powder.

-In a medium mixing bowl, microwave coconut oil to melt.
+- In a medium bowl, microwave coconut oil to melt.

-Mix in the coconut milk and brown sugar until combined.
-Stir in shredded coconut, vanilla, and coconut extract.
+- Mix in the coconut milk and brown sugar until combined.
+Stir in shredded sweetened coconut, vanilla, and coconut extract.

-Add the liquid mixture to the flour mixture and mix until combined.
+- Add the wet ingredients to the flour mixture and mix until combined.

-Bake for 25 minutes.
-Sprinkle with the topping coconut, toffee, and white chocolate and bake an additional 5 minutes.
+- Bake for 25 minutes.
+Sprinkle coconut flakes, toffee, and white chocolate on top of the bars and bake an additional 5 minutes, until golden brown.

-Remove from the oven and cool completely before cutting into bars.
+- Remove from the oven and cool completely before transferring to a cutting board to cut into bars.

 - Store blondies at room temperature in an airtight container, with wax paper between layers, for up to 1 week.